talkxo/rishiraj-blog-machine/_posts/2025-08-14-seo-site-answers.md

 ## Mobile Navigation That Works

-Hamburger menus and standard patterns exist for a reason—they work.
+Hamburger menus and standard patterns exist for a reason - they work.
 Users need to move between related answers quickly.
 Dont reinvent navigation just to be different.
 Familiarity helps people find solutions faster.

 ## Stop Optimizing, Start Answering